Winegrowers Supplies - Rootstocks for Grafted Vines

 Strength of growth

-Adaptation to badly drained soils
+Tolerance of badly drained wet soils

 Resistance to drought